 Excerpt: To this day, Yinshun maintains an ambiguous position within Taiwan Buddhist circles.
 As a young monk at a Pure Land temple once said to me with a cluck of the tongue and a shake of the head, “Yinshun is a great scholar, but he just doesn’t understand the spirit of the Pure Land.”

 Comments: Due to such serious misportrayal of the Pure Land teachings, which are so central to Buddhism on the whole, it cannot be fairly said that he was a ‘great’ scholar.
-Sadly, some of his disciples and associated organisations to this day retain some of his misunderstandings – even though he formally apologise for his ‘treatise’.
+Sadly, some of his disciples and associated organisations to this day retain some of his misunderstandings – even though he formally apologised for his ‘treatise’.
 Based on the above, he truly did not understand the essence of the Pure Land teachings, while it was Great Master Yinguang, the Thirteenth Patriarch of the Pure Land tradition who truly did.
 May this historical episode remind all, to learn the actual Pure Land teachings only from the Pure Land sutras, as illuminated upon by the Pure Land Patriarchs and teachers who refer to their works.

 Some Common Pure Land Misconceptions (In ‘The Way To Buddhahood’)